Seattle Workers Compensation Lawyer

 Beyond Workers’ Comp: Other Resources After an Injury

 At Elk & Elk, we have seen that many workers do not know that under certain circumstances, they can file a lawsuit if their injuries were caused by a third party — someone or a company other than the employer.
 In addition to helping injured clients obtain full and fair workers’ compensation benefits, we can help them file a lawsuit against the negligent third party to obtain additional compensation.
 Examples of this type of claim include workers who were injured while driving for the employer by another driver who was not an employee, a worker who was injured because of a defective tool or other product, or a worker injured at a worksite not owned by the employer, such as a construction site.

 Call Us for a Free Consultation if You Were Injured on the Job

 If you were injured while working, you owe it to yourself to learn about the workers’ compensation system and your rights and options.
-Reach out to one of our Seattle workers’ compensation attorneys at Elk & Elk by calling 1-844-ELK-WEST (1-844-355-9378) or contact us online for a free initial consultation.
+Reach out to one of our Seattle workers’ compensation attorneys at Elk & Elk by calling 1-844-ELK-WEST (1-844-355-9378) or contacting us online for a free initial consultation.